-The Library's Digital Programs department has established a Digital Scholarship Summer Fellowship program, which provides opportunities for current undergraduate students and recent graduates to learn digital scholarship methodologies and implement a project.
+The Library's Digital Scholarship Summer Fellowship program provides opportunities for current undergraduate students and recent graduates to learn digital scholarship methodologies and implement a project.
 Fellows develop hands-on skills, and no prior technical or digital scholarship experience is necessary, just curiosity and commitment.
 This fellowship is a site for exploration of diverse interests and backgrounds in a digital space, and we encourage and welcome applications from all majors and academic backgrounds.
 Until 2018, this program was known as the Digital Scholarship Summer Internship.

 The syllabus for the 2017-2018 iterations of our fellowship is freely available online, and we welcome questions, comments, or feedback.